andrewcamenga/andrewcamenga.com/content/essays/20200601-sr-article-church-health.md

 slug: healthy-church-sr
 title: A Healthy Church
 subtitle: Sabbath Recorder (July/August 2020)
-summary: "Written for the *Sabbath Recorder,* this short article begins to explore a Biblical framework for church health.
+summary: "Written for the *Sabbath Recorder,* this short article \
+begins to explore a Biblical framework for church health."
 ---

 God has big plans for his church.
 These plans include us.
 He is